Lymphatic Drainage Massage

 Q: Is lymphatic massage painful?

 A: A lymphatic drainage massage or Manual Lymphatic Drainage (MLD), is a gentle massage technique that is not painful.
 The therapist uses light pressure and gentle, rhythmic strokes to stimulate the flow of lymph fluid and improve the functioning of the lymphatic system.
-Some post surgery patients may experience mild discomfort during the massage, but in general, it should not be painful.

 Q: Will a lymphatic massage really work for me?